 WHAT OTHER CHOICES DO I HAVE IF I DO NOT TAKE PART IN THIS STUDY?

-You can choose to not enroll in this study.
-In this case you may be staged using standard of care imaging including MRI, CT, sestamibi SPECT/CT and ultrasound.
+You can chose to not enroll in this study.
+In this case you may be staged using standard of care imaging including CT, MRI, PET/CT and/or bone scans.

 WILL MY MEDICAL INFORMATION BE KEPT PRIVATE?